 \section{Introduction}

-Unhealthy dietary habits are closely related to multiple chronic health problems such as overweight, diabetes, malnutrition, eating disorder, and cardiovascular diseases \cite{b1}.
-These dietary related diseases can not only affect individual's daily life but also result in substantial financial and societal costs \cite{b2}.
-According to WHO reports, the overweight and obesity has been considered as a global public health problem affecting people's quality of life (QoF)\cite{b3} and imbalanced diet is the primary cause of this issue.
-In order to keep a healthy diet, it is necessary to track the dietary intake.
+\IEEEPARstart{U}{nhealthy} dietary habits are closely related to multiple chronic health problems such as overweight, diabetes, malnutrition, eating disorder, and cardiovascular diseases \cite{b1}.
+These diet-related diseases can not only affect individuals' daily life but also result in substantial financial and societal costs \cite{b2}.
+According to WHO reports, the overweight and obesity have been considered as a global public health problem affecting people's quality of life (QoL)\cite{b3}, and imbalanced diet is the primary cause of this issue.
+In order to keep a healthy diet, it is necessary to track dietary intake.

 Recently, different automatic food intake monitoring systems have been proposed for this purpose.
-These solutions can be categorized into 3 types: video-based, wearable sensor-based, and portable sensor based approaches.
-The video-based method \cite{b4, b23, b24} uses cameras and processes video signals to detect eating gestures.
-The wearable sensor-based approach mainly utilizes a inertial sensor \cite{b5}, a miniature camera \cite{b25} or an acoustic sensor \cite{b26} to monitor hand-to-mouth movements or chewing movements.
-The smart plate \cite{b6}, the dining tray \cite{b32}, and the smart table surface \cite{b27} are categorized into the portable sensor based approach.

-The existing methods have been proved to be feasible for food intake monitoring; however, some disadvantages can emerge: The wearable sensors require precise placement, which can be uncomfortable to wear for long-term duration.
-The battery concern is also associated with such types of sensors.
-As for a video-based food intake monitoring system, lighting conditions and privacy issues may be concerned.
-In order to account for these drawbacks, we propose a contact-less, privacy-preserving radar-based approach for in-home food intake monitoring.
+These solutions can be categorized into 3 types: video-based, wearable sensor-based, and portable sensor-based approaches.
+The video-based method \cite{b4, b23, b24} uses cameras to detect eating gestures.
+The wearable sensor-based approach mainly utilizes an inertial sensor \cite{b5,b18,b40}, a miniature camera \cite{b25}, an acoustic sensor \cite{b26} or integrates multiple sensors \cite{b41} to monitor hand-to-mouth movements or chewing movements.
+The smart plate \cite{b6}, the dining tray \cite{b32}, and the smart table surface \cite{b27} are categorized into the portable sensor-based approach.
+Existing methods have been proven feasible for food intake monitoring; however, some disadvantages can emerge.
+The wearable sensors require precise placement, which can be uncomfortable for long-term duration.
+Battery concerns are also associated with such sensor types.
+As for video-based methods, issues related to lighting conditions and privacy may arise.
+In order to account for these drawbacks, we propose a contactless, privacy-preserving radar-based approach for in-home food intake monitoring.

-Recently, radar, as an emerging technology, combined with machine learning, has been gradually applied to a variety of scenarios, such as automotive driving, health monitoring (e.g., vital sign monitoring \cite{b28}, fall detection \cite{b29}), and human activity recognition (HAR).